-On the parcours, illustrative-narrative play stations invite playful interaction with nature.
+On the parcours, illustrative-narrative play stations invite into playful interaction with nature.
 Especially 8 to 12 year olds learn interesting facts about the regional cultural landscape.
-Our open-air exhibition makes the local mountain of the municipality of Annaberg an attractive excursion destination in the Lower Austrian Alps.
+Our outdoor exhibition makes the local mountain of the municipality of Annaberg an attractive excursion destination in the Lower Austrian Alps.

 Smart & sympathetic

 Mascot Niki accompanies the little guests through the “Alp Adventure”.
-Well-informed about the surroundings, the fox persona, who aims to appeal to all children equally, lays a trail from play station to play station.
+Well-informed about the surroundings, the gender neutral fox character, who aims to appeal to all children equally, lays a trail from play station to play station.
 It starts in the valley, followed by a variety of stops spread all over the mountain.

 Always keeping an overview

-With the new offers the area also needs a good overview, also of the existing infrastructure and services.
-The orientation system, made of natural materials easily leads to the stations, hiking trails and various possibilities to explore the place.
+With the new offers, the area also needs a good overview – also of the existing infrastructure and services.
+The orientation system, made of natural materials easily leads to the stations, hiking trails and various possibilities to explore the area.
 Niki gives you notice in the signal color red to point out a game or a task in the context of the “Alp Adventure” along the way.

 Learning through experience

 Our design concept for the play stations combines storytelling with illustrations and hands-on installations to create an interactive exhibition.
-Flowers, animals or trees become talking creatures of nature and go into direct dialogue with the children.
-Through their personal experience, the transfer of knowledge about the local flora and fauna becomes playful entertainment.
+From “Alpine Flower Journey” to the “Fox Den” and “Wildlife Slides”, flowers, animals or trees become talking nature creatures and go into direct dialogue with the children.
+Through their personal experience, the exploration of information about the local flora and fauna becomes a playful entertainment.

 Getting to know tree species

-Similar to the characters of the “alpine flower journey,” the typical trees from the densely wooded region also interact with the children.
+Similar to the characters of the “Alpine Flower Journey,” the typical trees from the densely wooded region also interact with the children.
 A fold-out encyclopedia tells the children interesting details about maple, spruce, fir and much more from a first-person perspective.
-For each tree species, colors guide children over the large tree steps and invite them to balance over the trunks to the encyclopedia at the end.
+For each tree species, colors guide children over large tree steps and invite them to balance over the trunks to the encyclopedia at the end.